NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 Subject to the approval of the Board of Directors, the President shall appoint standing committees, as set forth in Article V, Section 501, and such special committees as deemed necessary to effectuate the purposes and objectives of the Association.
 The President shall serve for a period of one year.

 A vacancy in the office of President shall be filled by the Immediate Past President.
-If the Immediate Past President is unable or unwilling to serve, the vacancy shall be filled by the longest serving of the four Directors.
+If the Immediate Past President is unable or unwilling to serve, the vacancy shall be filled by the Director with the longest current tenure on the Board.

 When one’s term of office of President expires, that individual shall serve as Immediate Past President for one year.
 The Immediate Past President shall serve as a Director, as an advisor to the President, as parliamentarian, and as chair of the Nominating Committee.